OctopusDeploy/blog/blog/2021-08/k8yaml/index.md

 Deployment - Change the value of the app to randomquotes

-Containers - Delete the nginx default container and add a new container with
+Containers - Delete the nginx default container and add a new container with:
 - Name: randomquotes
 - Package Image: terenceocto/randomquotes-js
 - Add Port: TCP:80